Penalty card: Australian rules football

 In Australian rules football, a red card is issued against a player who has accumulated two yellow cards over the course of a match, or has committed a 'serious reportable offence' (such as striking an umpire or kicking an opponent).
 A player issued with a red card may not participate for the remainder of the match; however, unlike most sports, the player can be replaced, although not until a length of time equivalent to one-quarter (excluding breaks) has elapsed.
 Yellow cards and red cards are, however, not issued in the Australian Football League, the highest level of play in Australian rules football.

 Badminton

 In badminton, a red card is given to a singles player or doubles pair to penalize subsequent infractions after receiving a yellow card.
 It counts as fault, meaning the opposing side is awarded a point.
-After a second red card, a player or pair may be disqualified with a black card at the tournament referee's discretion.
+After receiving a red card, a player or pair may also be disqualified with a black card at the tournament referee's discretion.